xebia-functional/nine-cards-v2/README.md

 ### Google Project

-9Cards needs the following Google APIs:
+9 Cards needs the following Google APIs:

 * Google Drive API for storing your devices in the cloud.
 * Google Plus API for authenticating the user requests.